HomeGlossary › Arum Lily

 Origin and Production

 Historically, Arum Lily has been associated with purity and elegance, often used in ceremonial contexts and as a symbol of rebirth.
 Its delicate yet striking appearance makes it a popular choice for weddings and other celebrations.
-In the fragrance world, this flower is cherished because it can evoke feelings of tranquility and refinement.
+In the fragrance world, this flower is cherished because it can carries feelings of tranquility and refinement.

 Chemistry and Scent Profile